linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/src/main/resources/org/team6/texts/info9.md

-Here you can toggle notifications and their related settings.
+In this page you can see the latest notifications in case you accidentally closed them without reading them.